 I have created a few links to the conference, to your work and to the Perimeter Institute.
-You all have already greatly informed us on our journey here in New Orleans.
+You all have already greatly informed us on our journey.
 We expect you will continue to do so.

 Now, thinking about time and the large-scale universe, perhaps another conference could be entertained, Time in the small-scale and human scale universe.
 Before the first three minutes, time is well in to the large-scale universe.
-Of the 200 notations, the first second from Planck Time is within notations 144-145.
+Of our 202 base-2 notations, the first second from Planck Time is within notations 144-145.
 The first day (86400 seconds) is between notations 160 and 161.
 A light year is between notation 168 and 169.
 Now we finally get inside cosmology.

 If we engage the numbers generated using base-2 from the Planck base units, it all appears to expand rather quietly right out beyond the need for a big bang.